AbazaSeif/backup/README.md

 ## How to use it?
 - Download the .zip package from release folder in this repository.
 - Check included .bat files and fill in the source, intermediate and resulting directories.
-- If no arguments are used the help is printed:
+- If no arguments are used the help is printed.

+Zipper:
 ```
+Zipper: Recursive 7zip based archiving tool.
+Creates non-solid password protected archives.
 Mandatory parameters: {7zipLocation} {source} {destination} {depth} {archivePass}

 {7zipLocation}              7zip executable (7z.exe)